Sapiens-OSS/sapiens-modding-wiki/docs/hammerstone/patching.md

 }
 ```

-The "endAt" node always start their search after the results of "startAt".
-This means that it's not necessary to repeat the nodes from "startAt".
+The `endAt` node always start their search after the results of `startAt`.
+This means that it's not necessary to repeat the nodes from `startAt`.

 # Hammerstone patches